ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 .. image:: Image/Step_25.png

-Your robot is now able to blindly follow your orders but it will be better if it was not colliding in the wall with the previous command after some time.
+At this point your robot is now able to blindly follow your orders.
+But it will be better if it was not colliding in the wall with the previous command after some time.

 .. image:: Image/Step_26.png